Sudan, South Sudan and history of Nations

 Written, researched and edited by Aan, a special Ignoring Occupation analysis

 Author's Note: What's in a name?
 The origins of countries names are worth a look.
 How the Republic of Sudan (we'll leave South Sudan out for now) ended up with its current name instead of its ancient name Nubia is fascinating.
 Keep in mind that the name Sudan actually refers to both the country and a specific region in West Africa.
 Historically, Sudan was the name of West Africa's Sahel region stretching from Senegal to Chad.
-(Conrad, p.63) When medieval travelers and diplomats such as Ibn Battuta, Ibn Khaldun, visited the medieval Mali Empire and its cities Timbuktu and Goa, Songhai Empire, Ghanaian Empire, Northern Nigeria particularly Kano and parts of Chad, they referred to the various West African empires and regions as Bilad al Sudan or Bilad as Sudan meaning Land of the Blacks.
-(Conrad, p.9) The term was referring to the people of West Africa.
-In the 19th century, the term extended to South Sudan and neighboring East African regions outside the Nile Valley region Egypt and Sudan.
-Originally, Sudan was known as Nubia, later Kush and various local kingdom names by ancient and later medieval historians and travelers in Arabic, Greek, Persian and Latin.
+(Conrad, p.63)When medieval travelers and diplomats such as Ibn Battuta, Ibn Khaldun, visited the medieval Mali Empire and its cities Timbuktu and Goa, Songhai Empire, Ghanaian Empire not modern day Ghana, Northern Nigeria particularly Kano and parts of Chad, they referred to the various West African empires and the region as Bilad al Sudan or Bilad as Sudan meaning Land of the Blacks.
+(Conrad, p.9) The term was referring to the peoples West Africa.
+In the 19th century, the term extended to South Sudan and neighboring East African regions outside the Nile Valley region of Egypt and Sudan.
+Originally, Sudan was known as Nubia, later Kush and eventually local kingdom names by ancient and later medieval historians and travelers in Arabic, Greek, Persian and Latin.
 Depending on various diplomatic correspondence, Nubia was replaced by names for the local Sudanese kingdoms and states.
-Bilad as Sudan until the 19th century referred to West African Sahel region not to the modern-day Republic of the Sudan.
-And to added to further confusion, when French colonial administration ruled over West Africa, they referred to French speaking West Africa as "French Soudan," excluding the Republic of Sudan in North Africa.
+Bilad as Sudan until the 19th century strictly referred to West African Sahel region not to the modern-day Republic of Sudan in North Africa.
+And to add to further confusion, when French colonial administration ruled over West Africa, they referred to French speaking West Africa as "French Soudan".
 An equally curious aspect is that West African cultures and histories were referred to as Sudanic.
 The name Sudan or Western Sudan for West Africa long used as an academic and historical term stuck with the region well into the mid-20th century.
 It was the Ottoman administration ruling Nubia in 1820s who first used term Sudan outside of French West Africa for the country of Sudan.
 (Fay, p.180) The British kept the name Sudan for the North African country when the Anglo Egyptian Sudan condominium was created.
 The public has often conflated both Sudan and Western Sudan or West African Sahel as one continuous region when the Sahel and Sudan are two entirely separate areas.
-Today, the name Sudan refers to the Republic of the Sudan and the ancient region of West Sudan (West Africa) is confined to history and academic circles.
+Today, the name Sudan refers to the current day Republic of Sudan and the ancient region of Western Sudan (West Africa) is confined to history and academic circles.
 The distinction still remains today.
 Enjoy the read.

 Once one of the largest Arab and African countries, Sudan is a North African country with multiethnic, cultural and languages diversity similar to Morocco and Mauritania.
 The Sudanese are known for their hospitality, unique cuisine, centuries old culture and ancient history and being the country where the white and Blue Nile converge at the Sudanese capital Khartoum before coalescing into one and continuing its general upward to Egypt.